fbpx

 Hirsinger chocolate

-Another must-visit region for chocoholics is, surprisingly, the Jura, a picturesque area of French more known for its Vin de Jura and cheeses than high-quality chocolate.
+Another must-visit region for chocoholics is, surprisingly, the Jura region, a picturesque area of French more known for its Vin de Jura and cheeses than high-quality chocolate.
 But, hidden away on the street in the delightful village of Arbois is one of France’s finest chocolatiers, whose relative unanimity makes visiting the shops all the more enticing!
 Hirsinger is owned by Édouard Hirsinger, the fourth generation of chocolatiers who have been crafting superb chocolates and confectionery since the 19th century.
 A former pastry chef, Édouard’s range and quality of chocolates is mind-blowing.
 Apart from his delicious panettone and tartlets, his chocolate-coated spice cookie topped with salted caramel is exquisite.
 His chocolates come in all shapes and guises, including an Absinthe-flavored bar and his famous Quattro, the only four-textured chocolate in France.

 Finally, if you are in Paris in November, visit the lavish and decant Salon du Chocolat exhibition at the Porte de Versailles Exhibition Center.
 It’s a chocolate lovers paradise, with endless tastings, master classes, and lectures.
 Leaving will be the problem!